Filter

 Floating Point Comparison

-Filters for properties that hold floating point values have options to define relative and absolute tolerance for precise comparison results.
+Filters for properties with floating-point values include options to set an epsilon value, as well as define relative and absolute tolerance for more accurate comparisons.

 Filtering Rules